 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Pediatrician Skyler Kalady, MD, says that divorce and separation can impact children of all ages.
+Pediatrician Heather Sever, DO, says that divorce and separation can impact children at any age.
 “When parents are going through difficult times, children perceive that, regardless of their age.
-So while kids may express their stresses in different ways at different ages, it’s important for parents to be as open and honest as possible, even with difficult situations.”
+So while kids may express their stresses in different ways at different ages, it’s important for parents to be as open and honest as possible, even with difficult situations,” she says.